sk8ermeb/LenseRayTracer/README.md

 If the radius is smaller then the lense size wierd things will start happening.
 You willl see the rendering not converge.
 I havn't bothered adjusting for that case so keep that in mind.

+For control if you click an dmove the mouse it will rotate your view about the center.
+Scrolling with the mouse zooms.
+And holding shift and clicking and moving will pan.
+The Pan is a little messed up though so it doesn't go up and down properly!

 Enjoy!
 I am just one guy who had need for a ray tracing program for a project I was doing because I didn't have the money for custom lenses being build so I created this.
 The code is not pretty nor commenented.
 But its a free 3d ray tracing program in C#.
 Feel free to contribute as well if you want.

 ![alt text](https://github.com/sk8ermeb/LenseRayTracer/blob/master/two-lights.png)